Ford Ranger pickup review

 It's not just builders and trades people who love pickups these days; these rugged and desirable machines are becoming a popular choice with those who want a utilitarian alternative to an SUV.
 The Ford Ranger is no exception, with a model line-up that includes everything from hose down workhorse versions through to the performance tweaked Raptor.
 In fact, the Ranger is so good that it's won the Best Pickup award in our Best Car Awards for 2020, 2021 and 2022.

-The Ranger Stormtrak builds on the Wildtrak model with black exterior trim to give it a sportier look.
-It’s fitted with black 18-inch alloy wheels, red interior stitching and unique decals to mark it out from the rest of the Ranger line-up.
+The Ranger Stormtrak takes things a step further with black exterior trim to give it a sportier look.
+It’s fitted with black 18-inch alloy wheels, red interior stitching and unique red decals to mark it out from the rest of the Ranger line-up.

 At the top of the range is the even more imposing Ranger Raptor model, which has been developed by the same Ford Performance department that gave us the Focus RS and Fiesta ST. It’s no faster in a straight line than the standard car, but aggressive looks and heavily modified suspension make it a surprising hit for keen drivers.